adasha-enterprises/geek-collectors-network/README.md

 | DATABASE_NAME     | The name of the database to store application information                       |         |
 | WEB_ROOT          | A relative file path to the built frontend files                                |         |

-|

-# App Deployment Instructions
+## App Deployment Instructions

-You’ll need to install all dependencies to build and run the app:
+Install all dependencies to build and run the app:

 ```
 npm install -ws
 ```

-## Frontend
+### Frontend

-Once dependencies are installed, you must now build the frontend:
+After dependencies are installed, build the frontend with:

 ```
 npm run build
 ```

-## Database
+### Database

-If you are using a remote MySQL server, fill in the database configuration in the `./apps/api/.env` file.
+**If using a remote MySQL server**, fill in the database configuration in the `./apps/api/.env` file.

-In the remote database, you have to create the GeekCollectorsNetwork and SessionStore databases, you can find the commands in `./docker/mysql/initdb/init.sq`.
+In the remote database, create the GeekCollectorsNetwork and SessionStore databases.
+Find the commands in `./docker/mysql/initdb/init.sq`.

-OTHERWISE if you want to locally host your database, use the pre-set database configuration and run:
+**If hosting database locally**, use the pre-set database configuration and run:

 ```
 docker compose -p geek-collectors-network -f ./docker-compose.yml up -d mysql-resource
 ```

-## Application
+### Application

 Start the application using: